Skip to main content

 Notebook MLflow experiments created using Databricks Jobs with source code in a remote repository are stored in a temporary storage location.
 These experiments persist initially after workflow execution but are at risk of deletion later during scheduled removal of files in temporary storage.
 Databricks recommends using workspace MLflow experiments with Jobs and remote Git sources.

-To recover missing experiment data before the 30 day expiry, rename the notebook back to the original name, open the notebook, click the “experiment” icon on the right side pane (this also effectively calls the mlflow.get_experiment_by_name() API), and you will be able to see the recovered experiment and runs.
+To recover missing experiment data before the 30-day expiry, change the notebook name to the original name, open the notebook, and click Experiment icon on the right side pane, which triggers a call to the mlflow.get_experiment_by_name() function.
+When the function returns, you can see the recovered experiment and runs.
 After 30 days, any orphaned MLflow experiments will be purged to meet GDPR compliance policies.

-To prevent this situation, Databricks recommends you either avoid renaming notebooks in repos altogether, or if you do rename a notebook, click the “experiment” icon on the right side pane immediately after renaming a notebook.
+To prevent this situation, Databricks recommends not renaming notebooks in a repo.
+If you do rename a notebook, click the “experiment” icon on the right side pane immediately after renaming the notebook.

 What happens if a notebook job is running in a workspace while a Git operation is in progress?

-At any point while a Git operation is in progress, some notebooks in the repo might have been updated while others have not.
+At any point that a Git operation is in progress, some notebooks in the repo might have been updated while others have not.
 This can cause unpredictable behavior.

-To avoid this situation, use Git-based jobs (where the source is a Git provider and not a workspace path) instead.
-For more details, read Use Git with jobs.
+To avoid this situation, configure your job tasks to use your Git provider as the source and not a workspace path.
+To learn more, see Use Git with jobs.

 Resources